Caccc/Gnome-shell-extension-Mediasplayers/README.md

 Gnome shell extension Mediasplayers is a simple extension for displaying player control, music and music cover in Gnome Shell.

+Follow the @ycdref account on Twitter to know the Updates

 ### Screenshot

 ![Screenshot](https://github.com/Caccc/Gnome-shell-extension-Mediasplayers/raw/master/screenshot.png)